 - A memory card reader allows you to insert an SD or microSD card into your tablet, so you can upload pictures and video, or add extra storage space.

-- The Lightning connector is a port created by Apple for its mobile devices.
-Its primary use is for charging the device, but it can also be used to connect peripherals via accessory cables and adapters.
-Apple outfits most iPads (and iPad mini) with the Lightning connector, though it is no longer exclusive, now that the iPad Pro is equipped with USB-C.
+- The Lightning connector is a port created by Apple for its mobile devices, whose primary use was for charging the device, as well as connecting certain peripherals via accessory cables and adapters.
+Apple now equips most iPads (and iPad mini) with a USB-C port to perform the same tasks.

 |Wi-Fi||Wi-Fi is a wireless chipset that allows you to access a wireless network at home or a café hotspot in Rio de Janeiro, so you can surf the web no matter where you are.||Tablets and iPads|